DenisMedeiros/PTAK/README.md

 kubectl get nodes
 ```

+## Kubernetes Description

+This Kubernetes cluster relies on some technologies described bellow.
+Also, some
+of its configuration is defined in variables in the `defaults.yml`.

+### Networking

 This Kubernetes setup uses Calico Network and `calicoctl` is installed as a pod.
 To run `calicoctl`, please run the command bellow: